 Conquering the untameable is often seen as the will of the mighty.
-And, this holds true when we hear the innumerable folklore that sings praises of the conquerors, making them immortal among the mortals.
+And, this holds true when we hear the innumerable folklore that sings the praise of the conquerors, making them immortal among the mortals.

-The mountains are always full of such mystic folklore and the people here, have their own set of beliefs and traditions.
-A secluded hut in a corner, an eerie rock formation on the way, a lake out of nowhere, strange flora and fauna scattered all around not seen in the claustrophobic cities –all this and more, adds to the overall charm and mysticism.
-Add to this the unending floating clouds, ineffable greenery and woods, meandering trails and a temple revered by the villagers and you get a scenic place like DK aka Dainkund in Himachal Pradesh, India.
+The mountains are often full of such mystic folklore and the mountain people always have their own set of beliefs and traditions, isn’t it?
+Dainkund and its people are no different.
+A secluded hut in a corner, an eerie rock formation on the way, a lake out of nowhere, exotic flora and fauna scattered all around — unseen and unheard of in the claustrophobic cities, all this and more, contribute to the overall charm and mysticism of Dainkund as well as the hill-station of Dalhousie.
+Add to this the unending floating clouds, ineffable greenery, and woods, unused forest paths, and a temple revered by the villagers and you get a scenic place like DK aka Dainkund near Dalhousie in Himachal Pradesh, India.

-Dainkund is around 10-12kms from the Hill Station of Dalhousie.
-It is at a much higher altitude and one can literally get a 360-degree view of the Dhauladhars, Chamba valley and the plains of Punjab from here.
+Dainkund is around 10-12kms from the hill station of Dalhousie.
+It is at a much higher altitude than Dalhousie or its surrounding hills, and one can literally experience a 360-degree view of the Dhauladhars, Chamba valley, and the plains of Punjab from here.

 The first time I heard about this beautiful place, someone had mispronounced it as ‘Daynkund’.
 Like any other travel enthusiast when I visit a place, I am more interested in the etymology of the place name and its history.
-On interacting with a local shop-keeper on DK, I got to know that the place is actually known as ‘DainKund’ in which dain (in Hindi) is for witch and kund is for a pond.
+I tried enquiring from the local people who live in the upscale Mall-roads of Dalhousie but never got a satisfying answer.
+However, upon interacting with a shop-keeper on DK, I got to know that the place is actually known as ‘DainKund’ in which dain (in Hindi) is for witch and kund is for a pond.

-The distance between the Temple of Pouloni and Dainkund is roughly around 6-7kms (varies with the path you take in the hills).The two are separated by an Airforce station.
-The kund area is not easily accessible as it falls inside the establishment.
+The distance between the temple of Pouloni and Dainkund is roughly around 6-7kms (varies with the path you take in the hills).The two are separated by an Airforce station.
+The kund area is not easily accessible as it falls inside the military establishment.
 Only the military, shepherds and the villagers are allowed to traverse this path.
-Also, the folklore has imparted an eerie feel to this area, hence it is secluded and has become a forbidden place!
+Also, the folklore has imparted an eerie feel to this area, making it a secluded and forbidden place!

 A trip to demystify the Dalhousie Folklore